StanfordVL/pair-website/people/index.md

             </a>
             <h3><a href="https://www.linkedin.com/in/emanuel-cortes-7aaa2592/" target="_blank">Emanuel Cortes</a></h3>
             <p class="person-title">Undergraduate Student, Computer Science</p>
-            <p class="person-bio">Manny is a member of PAC, where his research interests are related to activity recognition, deep learning, and differential privacy.</p>
+            <p class="person-bio">Manny is a member of PAIR, where his research interests are related to activity recognition, deep learning, and differential privacy.</p>
         </div>

     </div>